hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600577v1-reasoning-like-an-economist-post-training-on-economic-problems-induc.md

 ---
 layout: default
-title: Reasoning Like an Economist: Post-Training on Economic Problems Induces Strategic Generalization in LLMs
+title: "Reasoning Like an Economist: Post-Training on Economic Problems Induces Strategic Generalization in LLMs"
 ---

 # Reasoning Like an Economist: Post-Training on Economic Problems Induces Strategic Generalization in LLMs